A portal to another dimension.

 Most bookshops are the same.
 They give a sense of belonging to many of us.
 It’s an addiction, the need to take a little peek, flip a few pages, maybe smell one when no one is looking.
 It’s a hit that excites us when we get it and tortures us when we don’t.

-It’s the books, and only the books that matter in the end, and they too are “different.”
-Chapter 101 curates their books with uttermost care.
+It’s the books, and only the books, that matter in the end, and they, too, are “different.”
+Chapter 101 curates their books with the uttermost care.
 You won’t find the usual suspects here.
-The Classics to have been represented in the form of individual, more vibrant and colourful editions.
+The Classics have been represented in the form of individual, more vibrant, and colorful editions.
 And then there’s so much more; a book on Hiroshima, one about the history of the famed Parisian bookshop Shakespeare & Company – my two next buys for sure whenever I visit again.
-And then I come across names like Jhumpa Lahiri, Margaret Atwood, and Diane Williams, slowly moving from one section to another discovering one book title after another, books I’d never known existed.
+And then I come across names like Jhumpa Lahiri, Margaret Atwood, and Diane Williams, slowly moving from one section to another, discovering one book title after another, books I’d never known existed.

-The books at Chapter 101 are slightly expensive, partly because they might not easily be available, and secondly, being an independent bookstore, you’ve got very little to fall back on.
+The books in Chapter 101 are slightly expensive, partly because they might not easily be available, and secondly, being an independent bookstore, you’ve got very little to fall back on.

 Now, I’ve done my part (which includes giving them my business), so it’s your turn to head on out and visit Chapter 101.
 If you’re elsewhere in the world, then find the closest independent bookshop and go visit it.
 Switch off your phone, browse through their collection, have a conversation with the proprietor, and in the end, spend some money buying those wonderful things called books.
 Trust me, you won’t regret it.

 DLF City, Phase 5, Sector 53,

 Gurugram, Haryana 122009